My Top Travel Writing Secrets I Probably Shouldn’t Share

 In an essay on changing my career to become a writer, I wrote — Parents didn’t allow their children, especially girls, to go out and play with friends, and Voldemort wasn’t the reason.
 Men ogled women on the streets freely, and I was grabbed a few times even in crowded places as soon as I hit puberty.

 I talked about why children weren’t allowed to go out by sharing a dark reality but putting in a little punch of Voldemort laughter there.

-9. Read as a Writer
+9. Read like a Writer

-When I started reading travel blogs, I was overwhelmed by their sheer number.
-But I realized I could finish only some of those blogs end to end.
-The rest were either boring or too short or long or just talking about how the writer enjoyed the place and was unrelatable or didn’t give enough information, and I can go on (no offense to anyone for I am only giving my honest feedback).
+When I started reading travel blogs, I was overwhelmed.
+They were so many.
+How could I ever finish?
+But I realized I could read only some of those blogs.
+The rest were either boring or too short or just talked about how the writer enjoyed the place and didn’t give enough information, and so on (no offense to anyone for I am just sharing my reading experience).

-Learn from others.
+Learn from other writers.

 Like this post?
 Please pin it so that others can find it on Pinterest.
 Thank you.